Bifurcations of embedded curves and towards an extension of Taubes' Gromov invariant to Calabi-Yau 3-folds: Introduction

 The second key ingredient is a \emph{sufficient} condition for bifurcations to occur.
 We construct Kuranishi models of moduli spaces of embedded curves based on a detailed analytical argument.
-The technical condition of ``elementary wall type" includes all the cases in the construction of $\normalfont\text{Gr}_{2A,h}(X,\omega)$, and in fact is satisfied by a large class of examples, see Example \ref{exa_bif}. \begin{Theorem}[see Theorem \ref{main-bifurcation}] Let $\{J_t\}_{t\in[-1,1]}$ be a generic path in $\clJ(X,\omega)$.
+The technical condition of ``elementary wall type" includes all the cases in the construction of $\normalfont\text{Gr}_{2A,h}(X,\omega)$, and in fact is satisfied by a large class of examples, see Examples \ref{exa_bif_1}--\ref{exa_bif_4}. \begin{Theorem}[see Theorem \ref{main-bifurcation}] Let $\{J_t\}_{t\in[-1,1]}$ be a generic path in $\clJ(X,\omega)$.
 Assume that there exists an embedded rigid $J_0$-curve $\Sigma \hookrightarrow X$ along with a $d$-fold genus $h$ branched multiple cover $\varphi:\Sigma'\to\Sigma$ which has non-trivial normal deformations.
 If this cover determines an elementary wall type (see Definition \ref{elem-wall}), then $\normalfont\text{Aut}(\varphi)\subset\bZ/2\bZ$ and, moreover, the change in the signed count of embedded curves of genus $h$ and class $d[\Sigma]$ near $\varphi$ is given by $\pm 2/|\normalfont\text{Aut}(\varphi)|$. \end{Theorem} The notion of ``generic path" deserves some further comments.
-The work of Wendl \cite{Wendl-19}, recalled in Section \ref{super-rigidity-recall}, specifies the codimension $1$ subsets (``walls") of $\clJ(X, \omega)$ where a bifurcation could occur.
+The work of Wendl \cite{Wendl-19}, recalled in Section \ref{super-rigidity-recall}, specifies the codimension $1$ subsets (``walls"\footnote{These consist of almost complex structures violating super-rigidity (Definition \ref{super-rigidity-def}).}) of $\clJ(X, \omega)$ where a bifurcation could occur.
 Away from a subset of higher codimension, these subsets have manifold structures and we require that the path $\{J_t\}_{t\in[-1,1]}$ only intersects this manifold locus and the intersection is transverse.
 However, this notion of transversality is \emph{not} sufficient for our discussion.
 In fact, we define another subset of the walls with positive codimension, called the \emph{degeneracy locus}, in Definition \ref{bad-stratum-defined} and the path $\{J_t\}_{t\in[-1,1]}$ is required to avoid the degeneracy locus as well.
 The condition of ``elementary wall type" is needed in this step to guarantee the existence and abundance of such paths.
-This allows us to guarantee the non-vanishing of certain Taylor coefficients of the Kuranishi maps which leads to Theorem \ref{thm_int_1}.
+Avoiding the degeneracy locus allows us to guarantee the non-vanishing of certain Taylor coefficients of the Kuranishi maps which leads to Theorem \ref{thm_int_1}.

 For instance, suppose we have a path $\{J_t\}_{t \in [-1,1]} \subset \clJ(X, \omega)$ and an embedded $J_0$-holomorphic torus $T \subset X$ with $\ker(D_{T,J_0}^{N}) = 0$, i.e. the moduli space of $J_0$-curves is cut out transversely at $T$.
 Suppose there exists an unbranched holomorphic double cover from another torus $\varphi: T' \to T$ such that the normal deformation operator $\varphi^*D_{T,J_0}^{N}$ satisfies $\dim_{\bR} \ker(\varphi^*D_{T,J_0}^{N}) = 1$.
 Using Kuranishi reduction, one can show that the parametric moduli space of $J_t$-holomorphic genus $1$ maps in class $2[T]$ (near the $J_0$-holomorphic map $T'\xrightarrow{\varphi} T\subset X$) is locally modeled on